New Plastic Ideas

-Recording and Style
+Background and recording

 The album was recorded in between from November 26–28 and December 13, 1993 at Avast!
 Studios in Seattle, Washington.
 As pointed out in The Vinyl Factory's review for the album, New Plastic Ideas is a somewhat a step away from the feedback-ridden sound of its predecessor Fake Train and focuses more on melody and odd time signatures, although the band has stated that this was unintentional.

-Title
+Release and packaging

 The album's title was once thought of a reference to the artist Piet Mondrian, however as explained by guitarist Justin Trosper, the name was simply made up on the spot.

-Release and Cover

 The album was released on March 21, 1994 through independent label Kill Rock Stars, their second full-length for the label.
 The album was issued on compact disc, vinyl, and cassette formats, and the front cover photo is taken from the Philippe Entremont record Grieg: Concerto in A Minor for Piano and Orchestra.
 After being out-of-print for years, the album was made available on LP format again when it was included (with Fake Train) on the band's 2014 boxset Rat Conspiracy.